thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 should use to fulfill their cryptographic needs.
-By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc., without modifications to a Key Directory’s protocol representation.
+By using a deterministic algorithm, Origins can more easily predict the effects of a Key rotation and implement grace periods, soak times, etc., without modifications to a Key Directory’s protocol.

 Key Selection Algorithm:
 1. Remove keys which cannot satisfy a request.
 E.g., their not-after fields are in the past, their not-before fields are in the future, or they don’t have the necessary cryptographic properties, etc.
-2. If the not-before field exists, Sort the remaining keys by their not-before field in descending order.
+2. If a not-before field exists, sort the remaining keys by their not-before field in descending order.
-3. Use the first key.
+3. Use the first key of the key directory, as it appears in the Key Directory format.

+Clients SHOULD implement the Key Selection Algorithm.
+Origins SHOULD present the newest Keys first.

 For protocols which define a not-before field, the above algorithm minimizes the chance that the used key has not expired between reading the directory and performing the protocol.

-For protocols without a `not-before` field, using the first key allows Key Directories to order their keys in a way where the newest is always first, and the soon-to-be-removed key is last.
+For protocols without a not-before field, using the first key allows Key Directories to order their keys in a way where the newest is always first, and the soon-to-be-removed key is last.
 This minimizes the chance of a client using an expired key.

-Some protocols, like the OHTTP Key Directory *TODO LINK RFC*, do not define a not-before field within the protocol itself.
-Key Directories which do not define a not-before SHOULD sort Keys by the internal not-before before presenting them in the Key Directory (step 2).

 ## Rotation (kid, cache, others)